How Does Nursing Accreditation Work? And Which Accreditor Is Best?

 Explore our full list of Integrity Network members.

-Accreditation recognizes institutions and programs that follow the best practices for educating students.
-And in the nursing field, accreditation can make or break your career.
+Accreditation in higher education recognizes institutions and programs that follow the best practices for educating students set by the U.S. Department of Education.
+In the nursing field, accreditation is especially important.

 How Nursing Accreditation Works

-In addition to ACEN and CCNE, two smaller nursing accreditors evaluate graduate-level nursing programs.
-The Council on Accreditation of Nurse Anesthesia Educational Programs and the Accreditation Commission for Midwifery Education accredit nurse anesthesia and nurse-midwife programs, respectively.
+In addition to ACEN and CCNE, two smaller nursing accreditors evaluate select graduate-level nursing programs.
+The Council on Accreditation of Nurse Anesthesia Educational Programs and the Accreditation Commission for Midwifery Education accredit nurse anesthesia and similar programs, respectively.

 Check Out Our Featured Nursing Programs